 The Group completed the purchase of the Aljunied property and has commenced its pawnbroking and retail business at the premises in the first quarter of 2016.
-Together with the outlet opened in Bishan in December 2015, the Group currently has 24 outlets in Singapore.
-The Group also expects to add another two outlets in Malaysia in 2016.
+In the second half of the year, the Group relocated its corporate headquarter as well as the operation of its moneylending and gold trading businesses to Waterloo Centre where it also opened its new pawnbroking outlet and a flagship jewellery retail outlet targeted at high net worth customers.
+Together with the acquisition of Teck Chong Pawnshop in Ang Mo Kio, the Group currently has 26 outlets in Singapore.
+During the year, the Group also added another two outlets in Malaysia.